andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 WHERE NOT blocked_locks.granted;
 ```

 If we find them, we could cancel them to create a window to run our `alter table`.
-Hopefully they can be retried.
+That could mean bad user experience so you'd need to figure that out for your database.
 ```sql
 SELECT pg_cancel_backend(blocking_pid);
 ```

-We'd likely want to stack up our `alter table` immediately after.
-I didn't end up needing to do this.
+We'd likely want to stack up our `alter table` operation to occur immediately after.
+Fortunately we didn't end up needing to do this, but I'd be interested to hear the stories from others with heavily queried databases.

 ## Downsides of uuid v7
 Since uuid v7 values use a timestamp in their first bits, this timestamp can be easily decoded.
-This can be viewed as "leaking" or exposing the creation time, where v4 does not have this property.
+This can be viewed as "leaking" or exposing the creation time of the record via that timestamp, which could be a downside for your database.
+You'll have to decide that. v4 UUIDs do not expose the creation time.

 ## Wrap Up
-We found some significant execution time reductions after switching to `uuidv7()` primary keys when replacing v1 and v4 values.
+We found some significant speedups for insert queries after switching to `uuidv7()` primary keys, for a relatively low effort change.
+A nice ROI.

-The only wrinkle in performing the switch was the exclusive lock required for the `alter table alter column` DDL for very actively queried tables.
-That was solvable using a very short lock timeout and retrying a bunch of times until the fast DDL operation could run.
+The only wrinkle was the exclusive lock `alter table ... alter column` required, but we solved that with short lock related timeouts and many retries.

-Although this didn't benefit 100% of our tables, the gains for some tables after switching to `uuidv7()` have been significant enough that this has become the new default choice for uuid columns.
+Although this didn't benefit 100% of our tables, the gains for some were significant and uuid v7 has become our new default choice for uuid primary keys.

-Thanks to the Postgres core team for creating this new capability within Postgres, which made it easier to adopt for AWS RDS with limited extension support.
+Thanks to the Postgres core team for creating this new capability within Postgres.
+The availability in core made it possible to adopt on AWS RDS which supports a limited amount of extensions.

-Thanks for reading and until next time.
+Thanks for reading, and until next time.